-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California child custody and California guardianship.
-We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California child custody, California guardianship of a minor child, and California move-away orders.
+The Law Offices of Edward Misleh, APC is a law firm that practices California family law and California child custody and California guardianship.
+We represent clients in Northern California with services they need and deserve when addressing California child custody, California guardianship of a minor child, and California move-away orders.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Guardian of a Juvenile Dependent Minor Child

 A California Dependency Court may declare that the parents of a minor child pose a danger and that a guardian needs to be appointed.
 A juvenile guardianship can occur in six, twelve, or eighteen months after a minor child has been removed from the parents’ home.

 During the interim period, a California child welfare agency will prepare a permanent plan and the California Juvenile Court will prepare an individual permanent report for the minor child.
 If the California Juvenile Court determines the child cannot return safely to the parents, an adoption, guardianship, or long-term foster care plan will be established.